 This Rule applies to the transfer of gasoline into stationary storage tanks, gasoline delivery vessels and gasoline bulk plants.
-This rule applies to stationary storage containers including storage containers located at bulk plants with capacities greater than 250 gallons.
-This Rule also applies to gasoline delivery vessels.
+This rule applies to stationary storage containers including storage containers located at bulk plants with capacities greater than 250 gallons; This Rule also applies to gasoline delivery vessels and those storage containers that are not subject to control requirements of Rule 411.